 - The recipient has shown a meaningful commitment to address civil rights issues, including but not limited to voting rights, and to authentically bring about positive change in his or her community.

 - Examples could include youth leadership in a specific project or program, advocacy, or even literature as the Congressman also won a National Book Award for young people’s literature.

+Please send a picture of the recipient with the award order form.
 Up to ten pages of supporting materials, including news releases, news articles, or social media posts may be included as part of your submission, as long as they are digitized (no hard copies, please).

 - Only award orders from dues-paying state member offices will be fulfilled.

 - The John Lewis Youth Leadership award may not be ordered less than 30 days prior to the conclusion of the member's term in office.

 - Under no circumstances is it permissible for a Secretary of State/ Lt.
 Governor to present a John Lewis Youth Leadership award for partisan or political purposes.

 - Under no circumstances is it permissible for a Secretary of State/ Lt.
 Governor to present the John Lewis Youth Leadership award for personal, financial or professional gain.

 The NASS John Lewis Youth Leadership Award must be ordered through NASS and paid for by the awarding state/territory.

 The award will be engraved as follows -